|NELP Class I (2009 - 2010)|

-Courtney Frieh is currently practicing land use, environmental and property law as a solo practitioner.
-Recently, Courtney successfully led a class action lawsuit against the County of Marin on behalf of low-income citizens seeking equal access to the coast.
-Prior to starting her own practice, Courtney was an Associate at the law firms of Diepenbrock Harrison and Remy, Thomas, Moose and Manley, both in Sacramento, California.
-Courtney currently serves as Interim Executive Director of the Legal Center for Elderly and Disabled, a not-for-profit legal aid firm serving Sacramento's poor, elderly and disabled.
+Courtney Frieh is an environmental and land use attorney.
+Prior to starting her own practices in Sacramento and Marin County, Courtney was an Associate at the law firms of Diepenbrock Harrison and Remy, Thomas, Moose and Manley, both in Sacramento, California.
+Courtney has served on the Board of Directors of the California Capital Airshow for the past three years.
+She also served as Interim Executive Director of the Legal Center for Elderly and Disabled, a not-for-profit legal aid firm serving Sacramento's poor, elderly and disabled.
 Courtney also volunteers for the Whole Life Foundation that provides housing, meals and support services for the homeless.
 While attending the University of California, Davis, Courtney served as the California Public Interest Research Group (CALPIRG) Environmental Outreach Coordinator where she conducted investigative research for new laws and other protections for the public.
-Courtney earned a Bachelor of Arts degree with High Honors in Classical Civilizations from the UC Davis and a Juris Doctorate degree from the University of the Pacific, McGeorge School of Law.
+Courtney earned a Bachelor of Arts degree with High Honors in Classical Civilizations from University of California, Davis and a Juris Doctorate degree from University of the Pacific, McGeorge School of Law.

-Parrish Geary is a Student Personnel Assistant in the Matriculation Department at Sacramento City College where he develops, coordinates and delivers new student orientations and counseling support.
-He was a Residential Counselor and Supervisor for the Sacramento Children's Home for four years responsible for establishing lesson plans, instructing multiple subjects and providing a safe environment for students.
-Mr. Geary is the President of the Classified Senate at Sacramento City College where he leads classified staff members in the governance process, encourages membership attendance and involvement with campus management.
+Parrish Geary is the Dean of Student Services, Admission and Transition Services at American River College.
+He provides leadership to the Admission, Health Services, Veteran Affairs and College Welcome center.
+He previously served as the Student Success Interim Dean at Folsom Lake College.
+In this role he managed the counseling services offered at the main campus and outreach centers.
+He also collaborated with instructional divisions and other student service areas.
+Mr. Geary held the position as Supervisor of Counseling at Cosumnes River College and served as the President of the Classified Senate at Sacramento City College.
 He was the Executive Vice President of the Graduate Education Student Association at California State University, Sacramento where he organized minority graduates into workshops and mentorship programs.
 He received both a Master of Arts degree in Higher Education and a Bachelor of Arts degree in Natural Science from California State University, Sacramento.

 Over the course of her 11 year tenure at SMUD, Ms. Jimenez-Price has successfully negotiated several multi-million dollar contracts, advised clients on the California Environmental Quality Act and represented clients in administrative proceedings before regulatory agencies in areas of license compliance, hazardous materials and air quality.
 Ms. Jimenez-Price volunteered at WOMAN, Inc. for three years assisting domestic violence clients in obtaining temporary restraining orders and serving as a Spanish translator for court hearings and mediations.
 She is a Board Member of the River Oak Center for Children, President of the SCUSD District Advisory Council, Secretary for the Phoebe Hearst Gate and Basic Elementary School, and an active member of the SCUSD Superintendent Parent and Community Advisory Committee, Facility Consolidation and Re-use Committee, Sacramento Chapter of the Federal Bureau of Investigation (FBI) Citizens' Academy Alumni Association (CAAA) and the Nehemiah Emerging Leaders Alumni Association (2010 Fellow).
 Ms. Jimenez-Price is the 2011 recipient of the Sacramento Business Journal's 40 under 40 award, honoring 40 of Sacramento's most dynamic business leaders for their business success and community contributions.